winthegame/slack-bot-copy/README.md

 ## Privacy

 `@copy` stores none of your messages.

-`@copy` cannot join channels by himself.
-A user must invite him.
+`@copy` cannot join channels by himself, a user must invite him.